 There are other intriguing ways that AI has aided shift left testing.
 With machine learning, an AI-powered test automation tool can learn what a tester is looking for in a piece of code.
 It knows what problems to watch out for, and it can spot them way faster than any human would be able to.

 Perhaps the most exciting development is the idea of tests that require zero maintenance.
-Artificial intelligence will run tests, diagnose any failures by itself, and then figure out the cause of the failure.
+Artificial intelligence will run tests, diagnose any failures by itself, and then figure out the cause of the failure, reducing test maintenance.
 If it’s a failure in the test, rather than the product, then the system can fix itself.
 This concept is called self-healing, and it’s an absolute game changer.
 This type of technology is precisely what’s needed for the shift left ideology.
 It essentially means that you can continuously run tests that spot problems and fix them with minimal human input.
 You iron out the creases, which means the final testing phases should be very quick and have hardly any problems to contend with.